ceford/cefjdemos-data-jdm-user/articles/en/hosting-notes/multiple-domains-and-web-sites-in-a-single-joomla-installation.md

 Our goal is to redirect any inquries to the Red Candy domain name to a given page on the Joomla! site.
-In this example, we redirect any inquiries to www.redjohnsoncandy.com to a category-blog page.
-You would have previously assigned the 'red candy' template to this menu item, to create the illusion of a separate site.
+In this example, we redirect any inquiries to `www.redjohnsoncandy.com` to a category-blog page.
+You would have previously assigned the 'red cand  y' template to this menu item, to create the illusion of a separate site.
 ```
 #The following rule works, but it changes which domain name displays.